Defensive Player of the Week

-LAURINBURG — Chris Williams is a 6-foot 2-inch junior at Scotland High School.
-He is also one of the starting linebackers, wearing No. 9, for the Fighting Scots this season and has been named this week’s Defensive Player of the Week.
+LAURINBURG — Keante McNair is a 5-foot 11-inch junior at Scotland High School.
+He is also one of the starting outside linebackers, wearing No. 40, for the Fighting Scots this season and has been named this week’s Defensive Player of the Week.

 Each Friday, the Exchange will feature one offensive, one defensive and one special teams player from the Fighting Scots, chosen by the coaches, to be the Players of the Week.

-Chris had an outstanding game against South View and was always around where the ball was, which is why head coach Richard Bailey selected him as the Offensive Player of the Week.
+Keante had a impressive WWE-style tackle near the end of last week’s game against Independence, which is why head coach Richard Bailey selected him as the Defensive Player of the Week.

-“Chris was always in the right place against South View,” said Bailey.
-“He had zero mental errors and hustled all night.”
+“Keante has been a pleasant surprise so far” said Bailey.
+“He is a physical player who wants to be great.”

-The 220-pound junior hopes he can continue his football career when he graduates but is still undecided on where he wants to attend college.
-Chris plans to major in engineering at whatever college he chooses and would one day like to have a career as a civil engineer.
+The 195-pound junior plans to attend Miami University in Florida to study either forensics or health science.
+He wants to use his degree to be a forensic investigator.

-Something people might not know about Chris is that he likes to play basketball.
+Something people might not know about Keante is that is a hard working player who has four brothers.
+Keante said he wants to be better than all four of his brothers were at football.
+Currently Keante plays linebacker with his twin brother Kalish, who wears No. 35.

-When asked what he is most looking forward to in the 2016 season he said is helping the Fighting Scots win a 4A State Championship.
+When asked what he is most looking forward to in the 2016 season he said he is looking forward to he and his teammates taking it all the way while remaining humble and playing one game at a time.

 Amber Hatten can be reached at 910-506-3171.